bugzmanov/nes_ebook/src/chapter_4.md

 In our current code, the CPU has direct access to RAM space, and it is oblivious to memory-mapped regions.

-By introducing Bus module, we would have a single place for:
+By introducing Bus module, we can have a single place for:
 * Intra device communication:
     * Data reads/writes
     * Routing hardware interrupts to CPU (more on this later)
 * Handling memory mappings
-* Coordinating PPU and CPU clock cycles (more on this in coming chapters)
+* Coordinating PPU and CPU clock cycles (more on this later)

 The good news is that we don't need to write full-blown emulation of data, control, and address buses.
 Because it's not a hardware chip, no logic expects any specific behavior from the BUS.
 So we can just codify coordination and signal routing.

-For now, we will implement bare bones of the BUS:
+For now, we can implement the bare bones of it:
 * Access to CPU RAM
 * Mirroring

 Mirroring is a side-effect of NES trying to keep things as cheap as possible.
 It can be seen as an address space being mapped to another address space.

-On a CPU memory map RAM address space **[0x000 ..
+For instance, on a CPU memory map RAM address space **[0x000 ..
 0x0800]** (2 KiB) is mirrored three times:
 * **[0x800 ..
 0x1000]**
 * **[0x1000 ..
 0x1800]**
 * **[0x1800 ..
 0x2000]**

 This means that there is no difference in accessing memory addresses at 0x0000 or 0x0800 or 0x1000 or 0x1800 for reads or writes.

-The reason for mirroring lies in the fact that CPU RAM has only 2 KiB of ram space, and 11 bits are enough to address it.
-Naturally, the NES motherboard had 11 addressing tracks from CPU to RAM.
+The reason for mirroring is in the fact that CPU RAM has only 2 KiB of ram space, and only 11 bits is enough for addressing RAM space.
+Naturally, the NES motherboard had only 11 addressing tracks from CPU to RAM.

  <div style="text-align:center"><img src="./images/ch4/image_3_cpu_ram_connection.png" width="70%"/></div>